 The most common solution to fix problems with any app is to shut down all apps running in the background and restart your device.
 Here's how:

-3) Swipe upward on each app to stop it from running in the background — when all apps have been shut down, you should only see the Home screen
+2) Swipe up on each app to stop it from running in the background — when all apps have been shut down, you should only see the Home screen

 Yes!
 Send us an email from the Contact Us